passionate about good food

 Roger's smoked Duck Breast

-herbs, edible flowers, raspberry gel
+herbs, raspberry gel

 baked organic hen's egg, cream cheese, pea shoots, truffle oil